CSC207-2024/Week-1-Lab/README.md

 repository
 on GitHub.

-- [ ] Open any of the files (like this readme file, for example) on the GitHub webpage for your repository.
+- [ x ] Open any of the files (like this readme file, for example) on the GitHub webpage for your repository.
 Near the right side of the screen, you should see an edit button (with a pencil on it).
 Click that and make a small edit to the file.
 Then click the commit button to commit the change to the repository.